 "Referring to the Mesarovic-Pestel study, Aurelio Peccei, the Club's founder, states: ‘Their world model, based on a new development of the multi-level hierarchal system's theory, divides the world into ten interdependent and mutually interacting regions of political, economic, or environmental coherence.
 It will be recognized of course that these are still prototype models.
 (Have they been slowly implementing them since 1973; NAFTA?
 Free trade zones?)
 Mesarovic and Pestel have assumed a Herculean task.
 The full implementation of their work will take many years.'"3

-This is the ten-toed kingdom with a mixture of “iron and clay” (political and religious) that Daniel foretold, but is there another “ten horn” kingdom in the future beyond this “ten political/regional kingdom?”
-When we come to Revelation 17, we will see “ten horns which thou saw are ten kings, which have received no kingdom as yet; but receive power as kings one hour [a very short period of time - In today's world we would say 'just a minute.'] with the beast” (Revelation 17:12).
-The New World Order, which will reign for 42 months (Revelation 13:5) and is behind the “ten political/regional kingdom” and is the last human kingdom on earth is not expecting this and will be taken completely by surprise when it occurs.
-This is discussed in future chapters.
+When we come to Revelation chapter seventeen, we will see "ten horns which thou saw are ten kings, which have received no kingdom as yet; but receive power as kings [for] one hour [a very short period – In today's world we would say ‘in just a minute.'] with the beast" (Rev. 17:12) who is Satan.

 2. Who alone can show what is going to happen in the future?

 3. Does Daniel chapter two have anything to say about the future of this world?

 4. How does Elohim communicate with the people of this world?